differental/Ticktick/README.md

 Handy little Python timer that starts playing music (at a low volume) some time before it rings, and gradually increases the volume after it rings.
 You can use `p` (pause) and `q` (quit) to interact with the timer.

-All values are adjustable in the code.
+All values are adjustable either using commandline or directly in the code (first few lines of `main`).

 ---

 Usage:

-`-f`: Required, string, file name to music
+- `-f`: Required, string, file name to music
-`-t`: Required, integer, total countdown time in seconds `-i`: Required, integer, time in seconds (before countdown ends) when music starts playing. *i.e.* time of "prelude" in music `-d`: Required, float, time in seconds of volume increasing 1% after timer ends. *e.g.* a value of `0.1` would mean the volume increases by 10% each second
+- `-t`: Required, integer, total countdown time in seconds
+- `-i`: Required, integer, time in seconds (before countdown ends) when music starts playing. *i.e.* time of "prelude" in music
+- `-d`: Required, float, time in seconds of volume increasing 1% after timer ends. *e.g.* a value of `0.1` would mean the volume increases by 10% each second

 Examples of counting down 300s (with the alarm sound files in the repo):